 between long-term exposure to vinyl chloride and angiosarcoma.
 Most often,

-cases of angiosarcoma are seen in workers involved people who developed
+cases of angiosarcoma involved people who developed the disease after

 What Is Vinyl Chloride?

 Vinyl chloride is a colorless gas with a sweet and mild odor.
 It burns